hhhlanches/gitSkil/README.md

 # gitSkil
 ## there is nothing to be done.
-create anew branch is quick!!
+create a new branch is quick!!